lertrel/alertjs/README.md

 - [ ] GA
 - [ ] Live

-#Installation
+# Installation

-1. Make sure the html is comply with HTML5 by adding this at the first line of html file
+1. Make sure the html is complying with HTML5 by adding this at the first line of html file (before `<html>` tag)
 ```html
 <!DOCTYPE html>
 ```
-2. Adding all CSS and Javascript dependencies you need (apart from alertjs) in <body> tag
+2. Adding all CSS and Javascript dependencies you need (apart from alertjs) in html `<head>` tag
 ```html
 	<!-- CSS -->
 	<link rel="stylesheet" type="text/css" href="css/kickstart.css" media="all" />